doriordan/skuber/docs/GUIDE.md

 ### The API basics

-To interact with the Kubernetes API server:
+These are the basic steps to use the Skuber API:

 - Import the API definitions (the simplest way is to `import skuber._`, which will also import the model classes)
-- Import the implicit JSON formatters (the API uses these to read/write the request and response data)
+- Import the implicit JSON formatters (the API uses these to read/write the request and response data) from `skuber.json.format`.
-- Ensure a Scala implicit `ExecutionContext` is available
+- Ensure a Scala implicit `ExecutionContext` is available - this will be the execution context in which the `Future`s created for each request will execute.
 - Create a request context by calling `k8sInit` - this establishes the connection and namespace details for requests to the API
-- Invoke the required requests on the API, which generally return their results asynchronously using `Future`s
+- Invoke the required requests using the context.
+- The requests generally return their results (usually object or list kinds) asynchronously via `Future`s.

 For example, the following creates the Replication Controller we just parsed above on our Kubernetes cluster: